 Function: Advanced pilot training.

 Operator: AETC, AFRC.

 First Flight: Sept.
 22, 1989 (Beechcraft 400A).
 Delivered: Jan.
 17, 1992-July 1997.
 IOC: January 1993.

-Production: 180.

-Unit Location: Active: Columbus AFB, Miss., Laughlin and Randolph AFBs, Tex., Vance AFB, Okla., NAS, Pensacola, Fla. (forward operating station).
+Unit Location: Active: Columbus AFB, Miss., Laughlin AFB and Randolph AFB, Tex., Vance AFB, Okla., NAS Pensacola, Fla. (forward operating station).
 AFRC: (assoc.)
 Randolph AFB, Tex.

+Contractor: Raytheon.
 Power Plant: two Pratt & Whitney Canada JT15D-5B turbofans, each 2,900 lb thrust.

-Accommodation: two, side by side, and one to the rear; rails are fitted to accommodate an extra four seats to permit transport of maintenance teams.
-Dimensions: span 43.5 ft, length 48.4 ft, height 13.9 ft.
+Accommodation: two, side by side, and one to the rear; rails are fitted to accommodate an extra four seats to permit transport of maintenance teams

-Performance: max speed at 27,000 ft 538 mph, range 2,400 miles the Beech 400A used in the advanced phase of joint specialized undergraduate pilot training (JSUPT) for students selected to go on to fly transports such as the C-5 and C-17 or tankers such as the KC-10 and KC-135.
+Ceiling: 41,000 ft.
+Performance: max speed at 27,000 ft 538 mph, range 2.400 miles

+The swept-wing T-1A Jayhawk is a military version of the Beech 400A used in the advanced phase of joint specialized undergraduate pilot training (JSUPT) for students selected to go on to fly transports such as the C-5 and C-17 or tankers such as the KC-10 and KC-135.
 It has cockpit seating for an instructor and two students.
 Special mission equipment includes GPS, an electronic flight instrument system (EFIS) avionics system, a single-point refueling system, an additional fuselage fuel tank, and increased bird-strike protection in the windshield and leading edges for sustained lowlevel operation.
-T-1As typically log 100,000 flying hours a year, supporting all-weather training operations at high and low altitudes.
+T-1As typically log 100,000 flying hours a year, supporting all-weather training operations at high and low altitudes